-LtCol Rusnok reported to Marine Aircraft Group 12 (MAG-12) at MCAS Iwakuni, Japan in January 2017 and is assigned as the Special Projects Officer.
-He is the prospective Commanding Officer for Marine Fighter Attack Squadron 121 (VMFA-121).
+LtCol Rusnok reported to Marine Aircraft Group 12 (MAG-12) at MCAS Iwakuni, Japan in January 2017 and assumed command of Marine Fighter Attack Squadron 121 (VMFA-121) in March 2017.

 LtCol Rusnok’s personal decorations include the Air Medal with six Strike/Flight Awards, the Navy and Marine Corps Commendation Medal with two Gold Stars, the Navy and Marine Corps Achievement Medal with Combat Distinguishing Device and Gold Star, and two Sea Service Deployment ribbons.
 Additionally, he is the recipient of the 2005 Commanding General II Marine Expeditionary Force Leadership Award; the USNTPS Sydney Sherby Leadership Award; the Marine Corps Aviation Association’s John Glenn Squadron 2011 Marine Corps Test Pilot of the Year; and the 2011 National Defense Industrial Association (NDIA) Marine Corps Military Tester of the Year.